-Budgeted cost: £ 39,560
+Budgeted cost: £ 31,720

-Activity Evidence that supports this approach Challenge number(s) addressed Wider curriculum/Cultural Capital An increased engagement from the disa the extracurricular offer and trips and visit 3,4,5 To provide pupils with wider and cultural capital experiences.
-Children will be exposed to a wide range of extracurricular activities and fully engage with the '50 Experiences' initiative as part of the school's personal development offer.
-Classroom Kitchen and Forest Schools.
-Guest speaker/Author visits provide insp experiences. iration and new real-life Extra-Curricular Clubs.
-Children are made more aware of the world around them which in turn they can bring into their learning.
-The HPL 50 Experiences Children can be successful in the wider areas of school life.
-Ambition/Aspirations Fund the Academic and Wellbeing Group - visits, guest speakers, enhancement days.
-The disadvantaged pupils can access a weekly academic and wellbeing group, to provide the pupils with the opportunity to experience wider character development opportunities.
-Pupils to fully understand the opportunities that are available to them, to help them develop their confidence, self-esteem, motivation and levels of resilience.
-3,5 Lunch time staff to receive CPD to support with structured play equipment.
-There is a growing belief that social interaction skills support outstanding behaviour across school at all points of the day including break and lunch times.
-Reward strategies are in place and targeted training and support for non-teaching staff is embedded.
-3,5 https://educationendowmentfoundation.org
+Activity Evidence that supports this approach Challenge number(s) addressed Wider curriculum/Cultural Capital An increased engagement from the disadvantaged children with the extracurricular offer and trips and visits.
+3,4,5 To provide pupils with wider and cultural capital experiences.
+Children will be exposed to a wide range of extracurricular activities and fully engage with the '50 Experiences' and 'Aspire Projects' initiative as part of the school's personal development offer.
+Classroom Kitchen Guest speaker/Author visits provide inspiration and new real-life experiences.
+Forest Schools Children are made more aware of the worturn they can bring into their learning. rld around them which in Extra-Curricular Clubs Children can be successful in the wider ar The HPL 50 Experiences Children can be successful in the wider ar eas of school life.
+HPL Aspire Projects Educational Trips and Visits Ambition/Aspiration Fund the Academic and Wellbeing Group - visits, guest speakers, enhancement days.
+The disadvantaged pupils can access a wellbeing group, to provide the pupils with experience wider character development.
+Pupils to fully understand the opportunitie them, to help them develop their confident motivation and levels of resilience. n the opportunity to opportunities. s that are available to 3,5 Lunch time staff to receive CPD to support with structured play equipment.
+There is a growing belief that social interaction outstanding behaviour across school at a including break and lunch times.
+Reward and targeted training and support for nonembedded.
+Il points of the day strategies are in place 3,5 https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/physical-activity -- --

-Total budgeted cost: £136,560
+Total budgeted cost: £131,720